Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/presentation.md

 In this case, you need to add a `ui:result` element to your link, where you map the output parameters of the target view to the fields in the current data object, or any object in its hierarchy, as indicated by the `data-object` attribute relative path.
 If all fields to be updated are not on the current object, then you can also specify the `data-object` on the entire `ui:result` element.

-In the following example, the `look up` link on the `SalesCustomerLookupObject` invokes a child `CustomerListView` for selecting a single customer and passes its entered values for the store and person name, as well as the default *Contains* (`CN`) operators.
+In the following example, the `look up` link on the `SalesCustomerLookupObject` invokes a child `CustomerListView` for selecting a single customer and passes its entered values for the store and person name, as well as the default *Contains* (`CN`) operator.
 The resulting fields of the selected customer are then copied to the corresponding fields of its parent data object (`data-object=".."`).

 ```xml
 <xfk:data-object class="SalesCustomerLookupObject">